pietrocious/suprsymmetry/README.md

 # production aws infrastructure

-production-grade cloud infrastructure demonstrating devops engineering capabilities through infrastructure-as-code, automated monitoring, and modern deployment practices.
+this is a production-grade cloud infrastructure designed to test devops engineering capabilities through infrastructure-as-code, automated monitoring, and modern deployment practices.

+in physics, supersymmetry describes universal balance through particle partnerships. in infrastructure, we build that balance through architectural patterns.

+like its namesake, this project showcases symmetry and resilience across distributed systems: multi-az redundancy, auto-scaling compute, and globally distributed content delivery. built using terraform.

 **live demo:** [suprsymmetry.com](https://suprsymmetry.com)